ThinkingJoules/snapgraph/README.md

 #### Functions (helper)
 ```
 //in your function config component
-import {fnOptions, fnHelp} from 'gundb-gbase'
+import {fnOptions, fnHelp} from 'snapgraph'

 //You only need to know the baseID and the table tVal to determine what other tables/columns you can use in your a fn.